Krispy Kreme operations by country

-This is a page on the global operations of Krispy Kreme.
+Krispy Kreme is an American multinational coffeehouse chain that specializes in doughnuts.
+As of 2024 it operates in 36 countries worldwide.

 Australia

 The first international franchise was opened in Australia during 2003.
 Initially sales were high and the business expanded rapidly to more than 40 stores by 2010.

 On 29 October 2010, the Australian division went into voluntary administration, with media reports attributing this to falling sales, pricey rents, and high distribution costs.
 As a result of this administration, several stores closed in early November 2010.
 The retail stores and the manufacturing facilities in South Australia were sold to the Peregrine Group.

 In December 2010, the business came out of administration and continued trading with fewer stores in New South Wales, Queensland and Victoria.
 The chain began expanding again with a new store opening in Western Australia in 2014.